Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Numerical Results

 \subsection{Random field with Mat\'ern covariance}

 Throughout this section, we concentrate on the Mat\'ern covariance in Eq. \eqref{eq: matern-cov-function}.
 We fix the variance $\sigma^2 = 1$ and the smoothness parameter $\nu = 1.5$, and vary the length scale $\lambda$.
-In particular, we explore the computational complexity of MC, MLMC and MLMC-CES for estimating the quantity of interest $Q = \|u(\cdot, \omega)\|_{L^2(D)}$ using $\lambda = 0.1$ and $\lambda = 0.03$.
+In particular, we explore the computational complexity of MC, MLMC and MLMC-CES for estimating the quantity of interest $Q = \|u(\cdot, \omega)\|_{L^2(D)}$ using $\lambda = 0.1$ and $\lambda = 0.03$. {In addition, we choose the values of $\tau$ by solving Eq. \eqref{eq: tau-values-matern} as in Section \ref{sec: smoothing-error-numerics}.}

 Note that changing the covariance function does not alter the computational cost of computing one sample $\mathcal{C}(Q_{h_\ell}^{(i)})$, and so we keep $\gamma \approx 1.87$ throughout this section.

 Now, Figure \ref{fig: 0.03-alpha-beta} portrays the values obtained for $\alpha$ and $\beta$ for the MC and MLMC algorithms used to compute the quantity of interest $\mathbb{E}[Q]$ when the random field coefficient in \eqref{eq: pde-model} has length scale $\lambda = 0.03$.
 Since the two cases $\lambda = 0.1$ and $\lambda = 0.03$ give similar results for $\alpha$ and $\beta$, we only focus on the latter here, similar to the previous section.
 In this case, Eq. \eqref{eq: mlmc-h0-bound-matern-covariance} suggests $h_0 = 2^{-4}$, which is the coarsest mesh we use in estimating $\alpha$ and $\beta$ without smoothing.